 Abstract

 This study discusses the motivations behind volunteerism across multiple sects, honing in on one sector of animal assisted intervention (AAI).
-Experimentally, our group searched for volunteer demographics, motivation, and commitment in the organization Pet Partners through a 10-minute online survey.
-The method consisted of the VFI and supplemental items.
-The participants were 470 Pet Partners volunteers for demographic questions and 669 participants for VFI sub-score items.
-Key results include that the mean age is 62, 87.5% Female, 32.5% had a graduate degree.
-Financially, 51% makes $100,000 or more compared to the median income in the United States being $67,521 (United States Census Bureau, 2020).
-Retired population was 51.9%.
-For race, 98.2% were White.
-Married people were 66.6%.
-People were motivated by mostly altruism (values function on the VFI).
+The broader volunteer literature provides information on who volunteers and why they volunteer.
+This study analyzed animal handler volunteer demographics, motivation, and commitment in the organization Pet Partners.
+The method consisted of a 10-minute online survey comprised of the Volunteer Function Inventory (VFI) which is an established measure of volunteer motivation and supplemental items.
+The participants were 470 Pet Partners animal handler volunteers for demographic questions and 669 participants for VFI sub-score items.
+Demographics revealed that animal handler volunteers are predominantly female, white, older, married, well educated, and financially secure.
+A large percent of the sample was also retired.
+Animal handler volunteers were motivated mostly by altruism (values function on the VFI) and least by career opportunities.
 The VFI should be modified to include social items including making new friends as well as spending time with current friends.
+This change is suggested to broaden the scope of reasons.
 These volunteer results are similar to the literature with animal assisted therapy (AAT) and dog specific AAI groups.

-Key Words: Motivation, volunteer, dogs, AAI, animals, species
+Key Words: motivation, volunteer, dogs, AAI, animals, species

 Volunteerism Motivation